 From understanding → to reliable impact → to continual improvement

-I am also the co-founder of Savable Koupon AI, where we build AI-driven price tracking, LLM-based product analysis, and recommendation systems for e-commerce.
-I serve as a reviewer for top-tier conferences like ICLR, ACL, CVPR, AAAI.
+I am also the co-founder of Savable Koupon AI, where we work on AI-powered price tracking, product analysis, and recommendation systems for e-commerce.
+I also serve as a reviewer for conferences including ICLR, ICML, ACL, CVPR, COLM, and AAAI.

 🔥 News